pnlong/PDMX/README.md

 ## Installation

 To access the functionalities that we introduce, please clone the latest version of this repository.
 Then, install relevant dependencies to the Conda environment `my_env` with `conda env update -n my_env --file environment.yml`.
+Alternatively, you can use `pip` to create a virtual environment with `pip install -r requirements.txt`.

 ### TL;DR

+With *Conda*:

 ```
 git clone https://github.com/pnlong/PDMX.git